danielcbit/apcctrl/doc/manual/manual.rst

 **MBATTCHG**
     If the battery charge percentage (BCHARGE)
-    drops below this value, apcupsd will shutdown your system.
+    drops below this value, apcctrl will shutdown your system.
     Value is set in the configuration file (``BATTERYLEVEL``)

 **MINTIMEL**
-    apcupsd will shutdown your system if the remaining runtime equals or is below this point.
+    apcctrl will shutdown your system if the remaining runtime equals or is below this point.
     Value is set in the configuration file (``MINUTES``)

 **MAXTIME**
-    apcupsd will shutdown your system if the time on batteries exceeds this value.
+    apcctrl will shutdown your system if the time on batteries exceeds this value.
 A value of zero disables the feature.
 Value is set in the configuration file (``TIMEOUT``)